ShovitDutta/Cosmic.ts/README.md

   to your production environment.
 - **Project Naming:** When creating new projects or clusters, ensure unique and descriptive names to maintain clarity within the monorepo.

-By understanding and respecting these core architectural decisions, you can effectively customize Cosmic.ts to build scalable and maintainable applications while leveraging the benefits of its structured framework.
+By understanding and respecting these core architectural decisions, you can effectively customize Cosmos.ts to build scalable and maintainable applications while leveraging the benefits of its structured framework.

 ---

 ## Contributing 🤝

 Contributions are highly encouraged!
-To contribute to Cosmic.ts, please follow these guidelines:
+To contribute to Cosmos.ts, please follow these guidelines:

-1.  **Fork the repository:** Start by forking the `Cosmic.ts` repository to your GitHub account.
+1.  **Fork the repository:** Start by forking the `Cosmos.ts` repository to your GitHub account.
 2.  **Clone your fork:** Clone your forked repository to your local machine.
 3.  **Create a new branch:** Create a new branch for your feature or bug fix.
 4.  **Make your changes:** Implement your changes, ensuring they adhere to the project's coding standards and best practices.